If you are searching to find out how to find maintenance calorie intake, the chances are that you have just finished dieting.

 Yes, there are exceptions to this rule – excellent genetics, sport, or otherwise (drugs), but I’m talking about the regular folk with regular lives.

 (Here’s a selection of client body-fat percentage pictures so you can estimate where you are currently at.)

 Of the factors that we can control, what does ‘maintainable leanness’ depend on?

-In a sentence – the balance of happiness between the satisfaction you derive from your low body-fat percentage, with the drawback of having to control your urges in restaurants, bars, and social occasions.
+In a sentence, the balance of happiness between the satisfaction you derive from your low body-fat percentage with the drawback of having to control your urges in restaurants, bars, and social occasions.

-I used to suggest to people roughly double that time to come round to maintenance, believing they would remain leaner, however after guiding a lot of clients like this now it doesn’t seem to make any difference.
-On the contrary, it seems to work better this way as the quicker turn around is easier to adhere to.
+I used to suggest to people roughly double that time to come round to maintenance, believing they would remain leaner, however after guiding a lot of clients like this, it doesn’t seem to make any difference.
+On the contrary, it seems to work better this way as the faster turnaround is easier to adhere to.